guidetheorient/vue-img-hover-zoom-in/README.md

 import imgHoverZoomIn from 'vue-img-hover-zoom-in';

-// all options are not necessary
+// all options are not necessary Vue.use(imgHoverZoomIn, {
-// 选项中的属性都不是必须的
-Vue.use(imgHoverZoomIn, {
-  // img offset from mouse
+  // hoverd img offset from mouse
-  // 为放大图离鼠标的x, y方向偏移距离
   offsetMouseX: 20,
   offsetMouseY: 20,
-  // some img need to translate from the src of img elements
+  // some high resolution img need to transform from the src of img elements imgSrcFormat(src) {
-  // (the enlarged image need high resolution and the origin image src is low resolution)
-  // imgSrcFormat为小图src转换成大图src的工具函数，没有可不传
-  imgSrcFormat(src) {
     let reg = /\.thb\.jpg$/;
     return reg.test(src) ? src.replace(reg, '') : src;